Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

-As a long-time player of World of Warcraft, having played it since way back in its "vanilla" days, I tend to approach other MMORPGs with World of Warcraft (WoW) as my central point of reference.
+As a long-time player of World of Warcraft (WoW), I tend to judge other MMORPGs with this game as my central point of reference.

-Recently, I have started playing Guild Wars 2.
-Since there probably are quite a few other gamers out there who also have experience playing WoW and wonder how other games stack up against it, I thought that a comparison of these two games might prove helpful.
+I started playing Guild Wars 2 (GW2) after looking for something new that has similar elements to WoW.
+Since there are quite a few other gamers out there who have experience playing WoW and wonder how other games stack up against it, I thought that a comparison of these two games might prove helpful.

 WoW is way ahead in terms of playable races.
 It has 13 races, 7 of which are available to each faction.
 GW2, on the other hand, has only 5 races, although more could be added in the future.

 While not revolutionary, Guild Wars 2's character creation system does offer a lot of ways to customize your character's look, from body size and girth to the angle and length of facial features.
-Comparitively, Warcraft's options are quite simplistic.
-For each race, there are a limited number of skin tones, faces, hair styles, hair colors, and one other feature that varies depending upon race (such as markings, piercings, etc.).
+Comparatively, Warcraft's options are quite simplistic.
+For each race, there are a limited number of skin tones, faces, hairstyles, hair colors, and one other feature that varies depending upon race (such as markings, piercings, etc.).

 Winner: Guild Wars 2

 The skills your character has in WoW are based upon core class abilities, specialization skills, and chosen talents (as well as some profession-specific skills).

 Read More From Levelskip